bakame-php/stackwatch/docs/1.0/helpers.md

 ## Unit of Measurement

-To correctly show the memory and duration unit, the package comes with 2 helper Enum:
+To correctly show the memory and duration unit, the package comes with **two helper Enum**:

-- `MemoryUnit` to help formatting and converting to and from bytes.
+- `MemoryUnit` - for formatting and converting to and from bytes.
-- `DurationUnit` to help formatting and converting to and from nanoseconds.
+- `DurationUnit` - for formatting and converting to and from nanoseconds.

 ```php
 use Bakame\Stackwatch\MemoryUnit;